lesteve/joblib/doc/parallel.rst

 thanks to the use of `loky <https://github.com/tomMoral/loky>`_ as the new default backend for process-based parallelism.

-Prior to Python 3.4 the ``'multiprocessing'`` backend of joblib can only use the ``fork`` strategy to create worker processes under non-Windows systems.
-This can cause some third-party libraries to crash or freeze.
+Using the ``fork`` strategy to create worker processes under non-Windows systems can cause some third-party libraries to crash or freeze.
 Such libraries include Apple vecLib / Accelerate (used by NumPy under OSX), some old version of OpenBLAS (prior to 0.2.10) or the OpenMP runtime implementation from GCC which is used internally by third-party